Kathmandu Bagmati Province, Nepal Travel Guide

 While Patan is an urban center, the surrounding Kathmandu Valley and neighboring regions offer additional activities.

-For those seeking active experiences, options exist a short drive from Patan.
+For those seeking active experiences, options exist not far by car from Patan.

-Adventure sports are typically located in other regions of Nepal, away from Patan's urban core.
+Adventure sports are typically located in other regions of Nepal, away from Patan's city center.

 Patan is famous for its traditional Newari crafts, with workshops offering short courses or demonstrations.

-These hands-on experiences provide not just skills but also cultural insights.
+These hands-on experiences provide not just skills and also cultural insights.

 Take a class on making traditional Nepali and Newari dishes.